Here I Am (2011 film): Production

 Here I Am, a drama, is Beck Cole's debut feature film as writer/director, and Shai Pittman's first acting role.
 The film was shot around Port Adelaide, with some scenes in Adelaide Women's Prison and almost all of the characters are Aboriginal Australians.

-Warwick Thornton, former partner of Cole, was cinematographer, while Roland Gallois did the editing.
+Warwick Thornton, former partner of Cole, was director of photography, while Roland Gallois did the editing.
 The production company was Scarlett Pictures, with the main producer being Kath Shelper.
+David Tranter was sound recordist for the film.

 The music is by Cliff Bradley, with additional songs by the Yeah Yeah Yeahs, PJ Harvey and others.

 Release

 The film premiered at the 2011 Adelaide Film Festival on 26 February 2011, where it received a standing ovation by the audience.
 It was afterwards distributed by Madman, Footprint Films, and Transmission Films, shown in Australian cinemas from 2 June 2011.

 It was shown on ABC Television on 8 December 2011 and later shown on SBS Television's streaming service.